learn-co-curriculum/dsc-lingalg-linear-equations-quiz/README.md

 ### Solution

-> Let x be the number of quarters and y be the number of dimes.
+> Let x be the number of quarters and y be the number of dimes

 ```python